ONSdigital/dp-elasticutils/README.md

 | -------------------- | ------- | -----------
 | BIND_ADDR            | :8080   | The host and port to bind to

+### Notes
+REST client confirmed to work for ES 5.5.0

 ### Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for details.